 Schools can set up retests in Test Day Toolkit when they submit an IR, although only certain IR types will have an option for retesting.
 It may take up to 1 full business day for a student to appear in the Test Day Toolkit retest roster following the submission of an IR.
 If a student is listed in a retest irregularity form, the student's score from the initial test date will be on a temporary hold until the last published score release date.
-For SAT School Day, a student may choose to opt out of their retest.
-If the student chooses not to participate in the retest, they should call customer service to confirm whether College Board should release the initial test score or cancel the score.
+If the student doesn't retest, the original test score will be sent to the state department of education.

-If a student engaged in prohibited behavior, including gaining an unfair advantage on the test, failure to retest may result in score cancellation.
+If a student engaged in prohibited behavior, including gaining an unfair advantage on the test, failure to retest may result in score invalidation.